MonoidMusician/blog/sources/poset_solver.md

 A poset solver is going to be an object that accepts constraints of the form: \(v_1 \le v_2\), \(v_1 < v_2\), or \(v_1 = v_2\).

 We need this solver to be *online* in a sense: we will constantly be adding constraints, and at most we may add a couple constraints before stopping to ask if it is still consistent, so we may as well check consistency every step.
-This is because we need to know that the universe levels are consistent before evaluation is guaranteed to terminate, and typechecking is interleaved with typechecking in dependent type theories.
+This is because we need to know that the universe levels are consistent before evaluation is guaranteed to terminate, and evaluation is interleaved with typechecking in dependent type theories.

 In Haskell terms, weʼre looking for a `Solver`{.haskell} type that supports `relate`{.haskell}: